|Name||Prof. Dr. Walter Kaufmann|

 |Telephone||+41 44 633 75 29|

 |Department||Civil, Environmental and Geomatic Engineering|

-Ability to correctly dimension and detail typical building structures.
+Ability to correctly dimension and detail simple structures.

 - "Ingenieur-Betonbau", vdf Hochschulverlag, Zurich, 2005, 225 pp.